 I know why.

 During a recent checkup I had a wonky test result with calcium, and that may lead to some surgery.
-I think it will be somewhat minor though.
+I think it will be somewhat minor though. (update, it totally is and it's all good).
 But, there was another issue, for about six weeks I knew I had some kind of mass in my abdomen, and since I've already had a radical hysterectomy I knew it couldn't be something like a fibroid.
 So that was weighing heavy on my mind.

 This week on Long Island, there was a horrific car crash on the Long Island Expressway in Quogue.
 I woke up Sunday morning, quite hungover (stress drinking, I didn't know I didn't have a tumor yet) and I got that alert on my laptop.
 I knew immediately it would be young people (it was) and that someone had lost their kids.
 I Facebooked my 22 year old niece who goes out east a lot to find out if she and her brother were safe at home.